dasunrandil/boc-clone/README.md

 # <b>Project Details</b>

-<p>This is a project carried out by me to check the boundaries and limitations when it comes to designing front ends.
+<p>This is a project carried out by me to check the boundaries and limitations when it comes to designing front ends with HTML5 and CSS.
 This is a clone of the Bank of Ceylon(BOC) Sri Lanka.
 This project which is a clone of the BOC official website has been developed only for educational purposes.
 All credits of the design and resources goes to it's original creators.</p>

 <img src="img/img1.png" width="500px" height="250px">